laalaguer/instaify/README.md

 ```

-### Output (JSON -> HTML)
+### Render (JSON -> HTML)

-1. Each page will be turned into a html.
+1. Each page i turned into a signle html.
-2. Will use `page_id.html` to distinct pages saved on the disk.
-3. `index.html` will be created as "table of contents".
+3. `index.html` is created as "table of contents".
-4. Add a random number to file name if conflict occurs.
+4. A random number is added to file name if conflict occurs.